Glossary of Terms

 Legislative Gridlock – A situation in which little or no progress is made on passing laws or addressing important issues due to political stalemates, disagreements, or polarization.
 Legislative gridlock typically occurs when opposing parties or factions are unable to reach a compromise, often resulting in delays, inaction, or the failure to advance critical policies or legislation.
 This can happen when the majority party cannot secure enough support to pass legislation, or when the minority party uses procedural tools to block or delay action.

-Legislative Oversight – The review and monitoring of federal agencies, programs, activities, and policy implementation.
-Legislative oversight ensures that the executive branch is operating within the law and according to legislative intent.
+Legislative Oversight – The review and monitoring of agencies, programs, and activities by the General Assembly.
+Legislative oversight is an example of checks and balances.
+The practice provides the General Assembly a check against the executive branch.
+And ideally ensures the executive branch is operating within the law and according to legislative intent.

 Legislative Staff (or Legislative Aide) – Individuals who assist legislators in researching issues, drafting bills, and managing legislative activities.